Struct Query

 Creating a Query is a low-cost constant operation.
 Iterating it, on the other hand, fetches data from the world and generates items, which can have a significant computational cost.

 Two systems cannot be executed in parallel if both access the same component type where at least one of the accesses is mutable.
-This happens unless the executor can verify that no entity could be found in both queries.
+Because of this, it is recommended for queries to only fetch mutable access to components when necessary, since immutable access can be parallelized.

 The following table compares the computational complexity of the various methods and operations, where: